 Morocco has both public and private hospitals.
 Seek advice from a medical practitioner about travelling to Morocco if you have existing medical conditions, as they can tell you whether such a trip is advisable.
 This is important information to know prior to departure.
-The number to dial for an ambulance is 150.

 Much of the country is inhospitable terrain – from mountains to desert – and, as such, medical facilities outside of cities and towns can be scarce.
 It is important to know where your nearest medical centre is if you know that you’ll be spending any amount of time away from urban areas.

 The number for emergency services in Morocco is 150.